FedericoPolli/Advanced_Programming_exam/README.md

   * bst.hpp contains the bst class and the declarations of all member functions, as well as the definition of the not too complicated ones.
   * bst.tpp contains the definition of the remaining functions.
 * main.cpp is the source file used to test and verify the correctness of the above-mentioned functions and classes.
-* Makefile produces the executable main.x.
+* Makefile produces the executables main.x and benchmark.x.
 * Report.pdf is a general report about the bst implementation.
 * Benchmark.cpp is used to test the efficiency of the implementation against std::map